-Look, we get it; choosing a new Brazilian Jiu-Jitsu gym is a big step, no matter if it's your first time or if you've trained before.
+We get it; choosing a new Brazilian Jiu-Jitsu gym is a big step, whether it's your first time or if you've trained before.

 First of all, relax.
 You'll be joining a beginners-only class.
-It's super welcoming class that doesn't require you to know anything, and you don't even need to be in shape.
+It's super welcoming session that doesn't require you to know anything, and you don't even need to be in shape.

 Frequently Asked Questions